Interlaced R2D2 DNN Series for Scalable Non-Cartesian MRI with Sensitivity Self-calibration: Introduction

+While effective for Cartesian data, these methods face severe scalability barriers when applied to undersampled non-Cartesian acquisitions.
+Non-Cartesian reconstruction relies on large-scale measurement operators based on the Non-Uniform Fast Fourier Transform (NUFFT).
+Unrolled architectures remain fundamentally tied to embedding this measurement operator directly within the training graph.
+Even with recent optimizations--such as the 3D multi-coil NC-PDNet \cite{ramzi2022nc, NCPDNET2025}, which utilizes coil compression and limited unrolled iterations--the NUFFT imposes massive memory and computational demands during training, strictly limiting flexibility regarding operator complexity or dimensionality.
+Decomposed Diffusion Sampling (DDS) \cite{chung2024decomposed} eliminates the NUFFT from the training phase entirely by training a denoising DNN solely for the diffusion process.
+Conceptually resembling PnP, DDS alternates between a data-fidelity update and a denoising step, leveraging a powerful generative prior for superior regularization \cite{zhu2023denoising}.
+However, like PnP, DDS still requires hundreds of NUFFT-dependent inference steps, critically hindering scalability during reconstruction.

-Recently, the "\textbf{R}esidual-to-\textbf{R}esidual \textbf{D}NN series for high-\textbf{D}ynamic range imaging" (R2D2) approach, a learned variant of the Matching Pursuit algorithm \cite{mallat1993matching}, has demonstrated a breakthrough in balancing reconstruction quality and computational efficiency in radio-interferometric imaging \cite{aghabiglou2023deep, aghabiglou2024r2d2} and a proof of concept in single-coil, real-valued non-Cartesian MRI \cite{chen2024scalable}.
+Recently, the ``\textbf{R}esidual-to-\textbf{R}esidual \textbf{D}NN series for high-\textbf{D}ynamic range imaging" (R2D2) approach, a learned variant of the Matching Pursuit algorithm \cite{mallat1993matching}, has demonstrated a breakthrough in balancing reconstruction quality and computational efficiency in radio-interferometric imaging \cite{aghabiglou2023deep, aghabiglou2024r2d2} and a proof of concept in single-coil, real-valued non-Cartesian MRI \cite{chen2024scalable}.
 R2D2 performs reconstruction as a sequence of residual image estimations.
-Each residual image is iteratively predicted by a DNN, which takes the previous image estimate and the associated back-protected data residual as input.
-This strategy avoids embedding the measurement operator directly into the network architecture, reducing computational overhead with respect to unrolled approaches.
-By externalizing data-consistency calculations, R2D2 significantly alleviates the computational burden associated with large-scale operators in training.
+Each residual image is iteratively predicted by a DNN, which takes the previous image estimate and the associated back-projected data residual as input.
 Moreover, its number of iterations is significantly lower than the typical iteration count in PnP algorithms.
 R2D2 thus holds great potential for large-dimensional MRI, offering a promising direction for efficient and accurate imaging.

-In this paper, we introduce R2D2 to 2D multi-coil non-Cartesian MRI.
-R2D2's flexibility allows for straightforward enhancement by updating the architecture of DNN modules.
-We propose employing the U-WDSR network \cite{aghabiglou2025r2d2} within R2D2 to achieve robust and accurate imaging.
-For benchmarking purposes, R2D2 is unrolled into an end-to-end network, named R2D2-Net, which incorporates NUFFT into the network structure, albeit with certain scalability limitations.
-We conducted an extensive evaluation of R2D2's performance on simulated datasets and real datasets, both using radial k-space sampling approaches.
-The results demonstrate that R2D2 outperforms State-of-the-Art (SOTA) methods in both reconstruction quality and efficiency.